VeenaBeknal/VeenaBeknal/README.md

 <h3 align = "center">  Supervised Machine Learning Projects </h3>

+<a href="https://github.com/VeenaBeknal/DiabetesPrediction">Diabetes Prediction</a>

 <h4> https://github.com/VeenaBeknal/DiabetesPrediction <h4>

 ##### This repository contains machine learning project for predicting diabetes in Pima Indian women.
 This is dataset available on Kaggle which is based on Pima Indian also refered as "River People" as they are prone to type-2 diabetes due to serveral historical and sociological factors.
-Machine learning models mainly tree-based models such as Decision tree, Random forest, Gradiant Boost machine and XGBooast where performed in predicting the type-2 diabetes.
+Machine learning models mainly tree-based models such as Decision tree, Random forest, Gradiant Boost machine and XGBoost were performed in predicting the type-2 diabetes.

 <h4> https://github.com/VeenaBeknal/Predicting-Amazon-Product-Review-Helpfulness <h4>